 Russo’s Restaurants signed a development deal with restaurateur Zafar "Jeff" Moosa, who acquired the Russo’s Coal-Fired Italian Kitchen location in Richardson, Texas, and will expand Russo’s Restaurants’ Texas footprint across Dallas, Fort Worth and San Antonio.
 Moosa is also a Taco Bell, Captain D’s and Golden Chick ‘zee.

 ZIPS Dry Cleaners signed a deal with DeVoe & Pinkey Enterprises for the development of 10 stores throughout the Cincinnati metro area over the next eight years.

 Teriyaki Madness inked a deal with the entrepreneurial trio Steve Freedman, Max Freedman and Rene Navas, who purchased 10 shops to build out in Miami, Florida, over the next 10 years.

 Pet franchise Dogtopia recently inked a 12-unit development deal for the Seattle, Washington, market with international investment banker Yarden Zilber.
 Dogtopia also signed multi-unit deals in Michigan, Atlanta and Houston.

 Firehouse Subs signed two multi-unit development agreements in Southern California.
 Gaurav Sandhu has signed on for five new restaurants and Dan Pham has an agreement for six new restaurants across the region.

-Deal Tracker is the place to find news of multi-unit development agreements, brought to you by Managing Editor Laura Michaels.
+The Wire is the place to find news of multi-unit development agreements, brought to you by Editor-in-Chief Laura Michaels.
 Want more?
 Sign up for the semi-monthly e-newsletter at franchisetimes.com/e-newsletter.
 To share your brand’s multi-unit deals, email details to firstname.lastname@example.org.